-On departure day, transfers to the Longyearbyen airport will be offered to all passengers with scheduled flights.
+Disembark in the morning.
+On departure day, transfers to the Longyearbyen airport will be offered to passengers with scheduled flights.

 Read this itinerary as a guide only; the exact route and program varies according to ice and weather conditions—and the wildlife you encounter.
 Flexibility is the key to the success of this expedition.
 ExpeditionTrips is not responsible for itinerary changes.